Portland Seven

-The Portland Seven was a group of American Muslims from the Portland, Oregon area arrested in October 2002 as part of an FBI operation attempting to close down a terrorist cell.
-The seven were attempting to join al Qaeda forces in their fight against the United States military and coalition forces in Afghanistan, or aiding in that attempt.
+The Portland Seven was a group of American Muslims from the Portland, Oregon metropolitan area who were arrested, indicted, and convicted in 2002–2003 for conspiring to travel to Afghanistan to join al-Qaeda and Taliban forces fighting against United States and coalition forces.

-Originally referred to as "The Portland Six", Patrice Lumumba Ford, Jeffrey Leon Battle, October Martinique Lewis (Battle's ex-wife), Muhammad Ibrahim Bilal, Ahmed Ibrahim Bilal, and Habis Abdulla al Saoub made up the original six members arrested in October 2002.
-In April 2003, Maher "Mike" Hawash was arrested, and the name became "The Portland Seven".
+Originally referred to as "The Portland Six" prior to the arrest of its final member, the cell consisted of Jeffrey Leon Battle, Patrice Lumumba Ford, October Martinique Lewis, Muhammad Ibrahim Bilal, Ahmed Ibrahim Bilal, Habis Abdulla al Saoub, and Maher "Mike" Hawash.

-The members of the Portland Seven "were all named in the 15-count superseding indictment that included charges of conspiracy to levy war against the United States, conspiracy to provide material support and resources to al Qaeda, conspiracy to contribute services to al Qaeda and the Taliban, conspiracy to possess and discharge firearms in furtherance of crimes of violence, possessing firearms in furtherance of crimes of violence and money laundering."

 Background

 On September 29, 2001, Battle, Ford and al Saoub were discovered while engaged in shooting practice in a gravel pit in Skamania County, Washington, near Washougal.
 Also present was Ali Khalid Steitiye, who did not become an indicted member of the Portland Seven on terrorism charges but was separately charged with other crimes.

 The group was discovered by Deputy Sheriff Mark Mercer, who was acting on a tip from a neighbor who had heard gunfire in the pit.
 Deputy Mercer let the men go after taking their names and reported the incident to the FBI.
 Battle was taped in a secretly-recorded conversation indicating that they had considered killing Deputy Mercer when confronted: "We was up there blowin it up....
 We was lightin' it up...
 [W]e looked at it as worship because what our intentions were, to learn to shoot for.
 And a cop came up and he was like hey... you don't understand how close he was gonna get popped... yeah, we was gonna pop him."
 Battle later indicated they had opted not to kill the officer because he seemed "cool."
 Battle, Ford, and al Saoub went on to become the core of the "Portland Seven."